We home health therapists use our cars as an office, storage area, lunch room, and even as a breast-pumping space.

 I wrote this book!
-What a coincidence… But for real this book has everything you need, including evaluation templates, worksheets, patient handouts, etc.
+What a coincidence..!
+But seriously, this book has everything you need, including evaluation templates, worksheets, patient handouts, and much more.

 An Amazon review: “A fantastic book that is a must for speech-language pathologist working in home health with adults!”
 Yay!

 The printable version of nearly 100 pages of speech therapy adult patient handouts from our handbook.
 A great resource for therapists working with adults in SNFs, Home Health, Inpatient Rehab, Outpatient facilities, and Telehealth.
 Available on Etsy.

 Print out copies and stash them in your portable file box!